My HF Rig and Antenna

 Antenna

-The loop itself is made of 1 mm enameled copper wire.
+The loop is made of 1 mm enameled copper wire.
 The 4 insulators are made of makrolon (high tech polycarbonate) and they are connected to the support points using black 1.5 mm Dyneema rope.
 Insulators and rope were purchased at www.dx-wire.com

-Latest revision: July 27th, 2010 by Lars Petersen, OZ1BXM.
+Latest revision: 14-Nov-2017 by OZ1BXM Lars Petersen.

 Home